+Here's how digital benefits can help solve five common HR benefit challenges - and deliver a better benefits experience for companies and employees alike.

-GETTING UP AND RUNNING Get it done fast.
-Digitally provided plans require less time to set up.
-Reduce errors.
-Plans that integrate easily with employer systems reduce manual data entry and errors.
-Make it easy.
+- Get it done fast.
+Digitally provided plans require less time to set up. - Reduce errors.
+Plans that integrate easily with employer systems reduce manual data entry and errors. - Make it easy.
 Self-service portals let HR collaborate with brokers and provide company and employee information in a snap.

-ENROLLING EMPLOYEES Boost participation.
-Employees are more likely to enroll if the process is quick, easy and modern.
-Reduce HR's role.
-Employee self-service portal, with built-in evidence of insurability, lets HR take a back seat.
-Build employee satisfaction.
-Prepopulated online forms and built-in benefits education let employees enroll with less frustration and more confidence.
-ADMINISTERING BENEFITS Put down the phone.
-A self-service portal lets HR easily make employee-level changes across benefits.
-Get targeted info.
-See coverage by employee or policy in whatever level of detail you want.
-Ditch the filing cabinet.
-Find policies, disclosures and more in a digital document hub.
-PAYING THE BILL Forget reconciliation.
-With end-to-end digital benefits, bills are always up to date.
-Customize your view.
-See statements in as much or as little detail as you like - look back at historical data, too.
-Pay with a click.
+- Boost participation.
+Employees are more likely to enroll if the process is quick, easy and modern. - Reduce HR's Role.
+Employee self-service portal, with built in evidence of insurability, lets HR take a back seat. - Build employee satisfaction.
+Pre-populated online forms and built-in benefits education let employees enroll with less frustration and more confidence.

+- Put down the phone.
+A self-service portal lets HR easily make employee-level changes across benefits. - Get targeted info.
+See coverage by employee or policy in whatever level of detail you want. - Ditch the filing cabinet.
+Find policies, disclosures and more in a digital document hub

+- Forget reconciliation.
+With end-to-end digital benefits, bills are always up to date. - Customize your view.
+See statements in as much or as little detail as you like look back at historical data, too. - Pay with a click.
 Easily add or delete bank accounts and pay online, if you want to.

-MAKING CLAIMS EASY FOR EMPLOYEES Stop the runaround.
-Self-service triage helps employees know where to start.
-Speed the process.
-Digital documentation uploads help move things along.
-Surround employees with support.
-Tech only goes so far - expert, empathetic live support is a must.
-CREATING AN EMPLOYEE-CENTERED LEAVE EXPERIENCE Make it easy to leave, and come back.
-Simple, engaging digital experiences like a digital leave center help employees feel supported and confident in a stressful time.
-Put it all together.
-Integrating leave tracking, management and compliance with existing systems simplifies an often overwhelming HR responsibility.
+- Stop the runaround.
+Self-service triage helps employees know where to start. - Speed the process.
+Digital documentation uploads help move things along. - Surround employees with support.
+Tech only goes so far expert, empathetic live support is a must.